Radix: Beyond the Void: Release

-Versions 1.0 and 1.1 use game controls where the player's ship is always moving forward at a slow speed, and it is not possible to stop or fly backwards.
+Versions 1.0 and 1.1 use game controls where the player's ship is always moving forward at a slow speed, and is not possible to stop or fly backwards.

 Version 1.1 was released at the beginning of 1996, and fixed a few elements, such as tightening navigation controls to make it easier to bank up & down, and also increasing the durability of the ship so as not to take significant damage from minor things like touching a wall.
 The first two levels of episode 1 were also significantly modified.

 The 2.0 "REMIX" patch was released in late 1996, and introduced a number of new features.
 A few levels were modified, most notably the boss levels.
 The game controls are significantly reworked - the player's vehicle will hover in place until any of the separate forward, backward, or strafe controls are used.
 Afterburners still require energy to use, but can boost speed in any direction.
 Enemies are much harder to sneak up on, as they will detect the player's presence once they are within scanner range, regardless of walls or barriers between them.
 Defeated enemies will leave debris behind.
 The threat indicator will also light up when standard missiles have been fired by an enemy, as well as seeking missiles.
 The screen will also flash blue instead of red when a player's shields take damage, and flash red only when the shields are depleted and their armor takes damage.
 Version 2.0 also fixes a programming glitch from all previous versions in episode 2, where if the player finds and completes the hidden level, the game will skip over level 5 completely and go straight to level 6.